 Just call us at (832) 281-5445 or fill out the contact form on this page.
 We'll schedule a free on-site walk-through of your property in Spring and provide a detailed, no-obligation estimate.

 Spring is an unincorporated community in Harris County, which means the Harris County Fire Marshal is the sole AHJ for all commercial fire alarm work here — there is no City of Spring fire department or permit office.
 Permits are pulled through the Harris County Fire Marshal's office, plan reviews are conducted by Harris County staff, and inspections are scheduled through Harris County rather than a municipal department.
 Harris County has specific permit requirements for tenant improvement work in occupied retail buildings — the permit application must identify the existing system configuration, the scope of modifications, and the contractor's license information before a permit is issued.
 For Spring's busy retail corridors where tenant turnover is frequent, this process needs to move quickly to avoid holding up a tenant's opening.
-Vector Fire understands Harris County's submittal process and turnaround expectations and routinely manages multiple concurrent tenant improvement permits across Spring-area retail centers.
+The licensed contractors Vector Fire connects you with understand Harris County's submittal process and turnaround expectations and routinely manages multiple concurrent tenant improvement permits across Spring-area retail centers.

 Monday–Friday 7AM–5PM